DockerNepiPI/DockerRedminePI/README.md

 cd DockerRedminePI
 ```

-Before you build your container modify database.yml with correct databas credentiels.
+Before you build your container create a database.yml with correct database credentials.

 ```
 production: